MarcusHSmith/marcusmth-nextjs/content/blog/how-to-film-walking-videos-for-youtube.md

 During the Summer of 2020 I watched a video that obsessed me.
 [Nomadic Ambience's "Walking in the Rain in Manhattan"](https://www.youtube.com/watch?v=eZe4Q_58UTU&t=487s) shows the first person perspective of walking through Midtown Manhattan in a rain storm.
 The audio picks up the rain droplets and people running around.
 The video is 4K with colors that look like a videogame.
 Over the next 6 months I watched that video 20+ times and I began building instructions on how to create videos like this myself.
 Those notes became this post.

-📺 One year later and I started my Youtube channel [Walking with Marcusmth](https://www.youtube.com/channel/UCzLPnJlM_5IEe2djVMB2jLA).🚀
+📺 One year later and I started my Youtube channel [People Watching](https://www.youtube.com/channel/UCzLPnJlM_5IEe2djVMB2jLA).🚀

 # Equipment